learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-The above code invokes an additional module labelled `network`.
+The above configuration makes use of the [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network) which is distributed as part of the kubeadm module.

+The network submodule creates a new VPC with a single subnet.

+The IDs of this VPC and subnet are then passed to the kubeadm module via the `vpc_id` and `subnet_id` input variables, which causes the kubeadm module to create the cluster in this VPC.

+> You can see all input variables of the kubeadm module on its [Terraform Registry page](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs).

-This module is actually a submodule of the kubeadm module and it allows you to create a suitable dedicated VPC with a single subnet in which you can then create your cluster with the kubeadm module.
+This causes the kubeadm module to create the cluster in the specified VPC and subnet, which means that your cluster will run in its own brand-new dedicated VPC.

-For applying this udpated configuration, you must first arrange for the network submodule to be downloaded:
+Since you added a new module invocation, you need to run `terraform init` again:

 ```terminal|command=1|title=bash
 terraform init
 ```

-You can then run the configuration as you did before:
+Then you can apply your updated configurqation:

 ```terminal|command=1|title=bash
 terraform apply
 ```

-Note that you didn't need to first delete the old infrastructure before applying the updated configuration.

-Terraform figures out itself which resources must be destroyed and recreated, which can be updated in place, and which can be left unchanged.
+Terraform now figures out how to get from the current state to the updated specification and shows you the execution plan.

-If you look at the execution plan that Terraform presents you, you can see that the `aws_instance` resources get destroyed and recreated (in the new VPC), which  means that you get essentially an entirely new cluster.
+If you pay attention, you can see that the `aws_instance` resources get destroyed and recreated, which means that you will get effectively a new cluster.

-> Any applications that are running in your existing cluster would now be destroyed.

-Confirm the Terraform prompt with `yes` and wait for the command to complete.

-When the command completes, you should see the output with the node details again (the IP addressed changed since the nodes have been recreated).
+To confirm the execution plan, type `yes`.

+_When the command completes, your cluster has just been recreated in a new VPC._

+> You can confirm that a new VPC has indeed been created in the [AWS VPC Console](https.//console.aws.amazon.com/vpc/home).

-The kubeconfig file in your current working directory has been updated as well and you can use it to access your new cluster:
+The kubeconfig file in your current working directory has been updated as well to point to the new cluster.

+You can confirm that you can access the new cluster with:

 ```terminal|command=1|title=bash
 kubectl --kubeconfig real-hedgehog.conf get pods --all-namespaces
 ```

-_Congratulations — you just created a new cluster in its own VPC!_

-### Creating multiple clusters

-What if you wanted to have not just one cluster but many of them?

-Imagine you want to run a series of experiments, such as testing different configurations of a CNI plugin — it would be great to create and manage multiple clusters in one sweep.
+> Please replace `real-hedgehog.conf` with the name of your kubeconfig file.

+You should see the list of system Pods as before.

+## Multiple clusters

+So far, you created only a single cluster, but what if you wanted a whole series of clusters?

+_For example, for running a series of experiments?_

-The Terraform kubeadm module has you covered here as well.
+The Terraform kubeadm module has you covered here.

-Just edit your Terraform configuration file to look like this:
+To create two additional clusters (for a total of three), edit your configuration as follows:

 ```hcl|highlight=13-25,28-32|title=main.tf
 module "network" {